 Steep moving costs, falling house prices and high mortgage rates are prompting some homemovers to reconsider their plans and focus on improving their current properties instead.

-Stamp Duty bills alone can sometimes run into tens of thousands of pounds, and with mortgage costs having increased sharply over the past couple of years, improving your existing home might look an increasingly appealing option.
+Stamp Duty bills alone can sometimes run into tens of thousands of pounds, and these are set to increase from 2025 when temporary cuts to the tax come to an end.
+Learn more about this in our guide What the 2024 Budget means for stamp duty and property.
+This, combined with the fact that mortgage costs have increased sharply over the past couple of years, can make improving your existing home an increasingly appealing option.

 However, both moving and improving can involve massive upheaval, so it’s worth weighing up the pros and cons of each option carefully before deciding which is best for you.
 Here are some of the things you might want to think about.